spdx/license-list-XML/DOCS/new-license-workflow.md

 3. If the submitter is not the license author or steward, ask for that contact or try to find that person or organization to make them aware the license has been submitted.
 4. Check the submission for any other missing information, e.g., working URL, examples of use, full text, standard header, etc. You can find the field definitions in the [DOCS/license-fields](https://github.com/spdx/license-list-XML/blob/master/DOCS/license-fields.md) document.
 Ask the submitter for any additional info needed, preferably via the GitHub issue, if possible.
 Record any updates there.
-    1. The "standard header" or "official license header" is defined in the [SPDX Matching Guidelines (sec.
-1.1.1)](https://spdx.dev/license-list/matching-guidelines/) as "specific text specified within the license itself to be put in the header of files."
+    1. The "standard header" or "official license header" is defined in section 1.1.1 of the [SPDX Matching Guidelines](https://spdx.github.io/spdx-spec/appendix-II-license-matching-guidelines-and-templates/) as "specific text specified within the license itself to be put in the header of files."
 5. Review the following, bring any questions to legal team:
     1. Is this an open source license?
     2. Is the short identifier unique?
 Does this license have a short identifier that is used elsewhere already (e.g., Fedora)?